freeCodeCamp/guide/src/pages/articles/machine-learning/principles/learn-many-models-not-just-one/index.md

 ---
-title: Learn Many Models Not Just One
+title: Learn Many Models not Just One
 ---
-## Learn Many Models Not Just One
+## Learn Many Models not Just One

 This is a stub.
 [Help our community expand it](https://github.com/freecodecamp/guides/tree/master/src/pages/articles/machine-learning/principles/learn-many-models-not-just-one/index.md).